A Dozen Propositions on Private Property, Public Rights, and the New Takings Legislation, 53 Washington & Lee Law Review 265 (1996)

 Date of Authorship for this Version

 Rose, Carol M., "A Dozen Propositions on Private Property, Public Rights, and the New Takings Legislation" (1996).
 Faculty Scholarship Series.
-Paper 1809.
+1809.